szczyglis-dev/py-gpt/README.md

 **2.8.12 (2026-09-08)**

-- Improved, extended, and fixed several bugs in the following modes: Chat, Realtime + Audio, Computer Use, Autonomous Agent, and Agents v2.
+- Improved, extended, and fixed several bugs in the following modes: Chat, Realtime + Audio, Computer Use, Autonomous Agent, and Chat with Agents.
 - Added new models: **GPT-6 Astra** and **Claude Fable 5.1**.
 - Added a new remote tool in **Settings**: **Computer Use**, which allows you to control the computer in standard Chat mode.
 - Added item limits, a **Show more** option, and collapsible items to the project list.